ando76/CSS-Guidelines/README.md

 (one being the skeleton (the object) and the other being the skin (the extension)) that are very closely related, but that live in very different places.
-In order to establish a concrete link between the object and its extension with use <i>object/extension pointers</i>.
+In order to establish a concrete link between the object and its extension, use <i>object/extension pointers</i>.
 These are simply comments which work thus:

 In your base stylesheet: